angelicamapeso/bootcamp-employee-tracker/README.md

 ### Delete
 - Delete departments, roles and employees

-All information is stored, retrieved and modified using MySQL.

-A user story and acceptance criteria were provided for this assignment, but no starter code was given.

 ## Purpose
 According to the user story, this application is meant for business owners seeking to organize and plan their business by managing their company information.